-Limited to 100 units and at a starting price of US $1.6 Million, the SSC Tuatara, with a jaw dropping top speed of 532 km/h is now the fastest production car money can buy.
-It is made by SSC North America, the very same company that gave us the SSC Ultimate Aero.
-A car which held the crown within the same category between 2007 and 2010 before losing it to the Bugatti Veyron Super Sport.
+Limited to 100 units and at a starting price of US $1.6 Million, the SSC Tuatara, with a jaw dropping top speed of 532 km/h is now officially the fastest production car money can buy.
+Made by SSC North America, the very same company that gave us the SSC Ultimate Aero, a car which held the crown within the same category between 2007 and 2010 before losing it to the Bugatti Veyron Super Sport.

 October 10th – State Route 160 – Nevada, USA

 The claim to fame of the SSC Tuatara happened on the 10th of October 2020, along a 7 mile (11 km) portion of public road in Nevada, USA.
 British racing driver Oliver Webb piloted the car to its top speed averaging 508.73 km/h between two consecutive opposite runs as required by world record officials.
 The car topped 484.53 km/h on one run and on the counter direction run, clocked in the astonishing speed of 532.93 km/h.

 Farewell Koenigsegg Agera RS ( And Bugatti Chiron)

 Until the extraordinary feat of the SSC tuatara, the title of ‘Fastest Production Vehicle’ officially belonged to the Koenigsegg Agera RS.
 Managing to reach a top speed of 458 km/h and an average of 447 km/h on the very same road where the Tuatara has now stolen its crown.

 In contrast, the Bugatti Chiron Sport 300+ did reach a top speed of 490.48 km/h in 2019.
 Unfortunately it did not qualify for a world record as it only performed a single top speed run instead of the two opposite runs required.

 How Does The SSC Tuatara Get To Its Top Speed Of 532 km/h?